rbhatia1997/5CBlockchainClub/Blockchain.md

 Before we begin, it may be useful to download this free software called [Postman](https://www.getpostman.com/).
 This is useful as an HTTP Client, but we'll get to this later!

+I'm basically going to paraphrase from this website [here](https://www.w3schools.com/tags/ref_httpmethods.asp) for this next part.
+If you want to read it instead of my commentary, go ahead.

+### What is HTTP?

+Let's start by discussing what HTTP even means.
+It stands for Hypertext Transfer Protocol.
+It creates communication between clients and servers.
+A browser, like Chrome, may submit an HTTP request to a server and the server will respond to the client (browser).
+You may be familiar when people make "404 not working" jokes; what they are referring to is an error message.
+Specifically, in the Hypertext Transfer Protocol (HTTP) standard response code.
+It is what happens when a client wants to follow a broken or dead link.

+### HTTP Methods

+There are many types of HTTP methods, which include GET, POST, PUT, and DELETE.

+**GET Method** is used to request data.
+It's a very popular HTTP method.
+Important to note that data is visible to everyone in the URL!

+**POST Method** is used to send data to a server and create or update a resource.
+The data to be sent to the server is stored in something called the "request body" of the HTTP request.
+Data isn't displayed in the URL.
+Also no restrictions on data length.

+**PUT Method** is used to send data to a server and create or update a resource.
+You may ask, why is this different than the POST method?
+Essentially, the PUT method will produce the same results when called repeatedly whereas the POST method will create the same resource multiple times.

+**DELETE Method** is used to delete a resource specified.
+That's pretty self-explanatory.

+I could discuss the HEAD method or OPTIONS method, but the methods above are the most common.
+A quick google search solves most queries here.

+Why do we care about HTTP Requests?
+Well, in the tutorial, we will be talking to the Blockchain via HTTP requests.

+## Things to Download

+It's unfortunate that we can't just jump into coding without downloading resources to help us.
+I wish we lived in a perfect world where all the libraries and code we'd need were just already in every computer.
+That being said, here are things you need to download.

+Make sure the latest version of [Python](https://www.python.org/downloads/) is downloaded onto your computer.

+Additionally, make sure [pip](https://www.makeuseof.com/tag/install-pip-for-python/) is on your computer.
+What's pip?
+It's a package manager for Python - it stands for pip installs packages.

+sAlso, this is an aside, if you're a Mac user, you may want to install something called [homebrew](https://brew.sh/).
+It makes installing packages pretty easy - for example, in order to install python on my computer, all I had to do was type in `brew install python3`.
+This should also let you have pip installed automatically!

+Additionally, you'll want to install Flask and the Requests library.
+Apparently this can be done using the following command: `pip install Flask==0.12.2 requests==2.18.4` through terminal or command prompt.
+This actually gave me an error message because of the way permissions worked on the computer I was using.
+I fixed this by adding `sudo` (super-user-do) before pip in my command.

+Now, you're going to want an IDE (Integrated development environment), which helps software applications provide tools for software development.
+They're pretty neat; we're going to need one for coding in Python.
+I love Visual Studio or Sublime; for python specifically, people use [PyCharm](https://www.jetbrains.com/pycharm/).
+Now, after all this, we can finally get to Blockchain.